Mira J. Spektor's LADY OF THE CASTLE Comes to Opera America Today

-The Aviva Players will present Mira J. Spektor's Lady of The Castle, A Ghostly Post-Holocaust Chamber Opera, based on a true story & an Israeli play by Lea Goldberg.
+The Aviva Players present Mira J. Spektor's Lady of The Castle, A Ghostly Post-Holocaust Chamber Opera, based on a true story & an Israeli play by Lea Goldberg.

 There will also be a performance on Sunday, October 8th at 2pm of "An Indian Summer Cabaret," with songs & duets by Mira J Spektor, piano rags by women composers and Broadway show tune favorites.
 Starring Karen Jolicoeur, soprano; Lars Woodul, baritone; and Mimi Stern-Wolfe, piano.
 At the Marc A. Scorca Hall at The National Opera Center (330 Seventh Avenue in New York City).
 Get tickets here.